CASE STUDY

 The Challenge

-When I joined in June 2024, the goal was clear: get the software ready for launch by the time our hardware ships in summer 2025.
+When I joined in June 2024, the goal was clear: get the software ready for launch by summer 2025.

 • User research